oracle/tribuo/docs/HelperPrograms.md

 All of these programs are built using OLCUT's command line arguments processing, and so print out the available arguments when ran with `--usage` or `--help`.
-See the specific help text for each program to discover it's arguments.
+See the specific help text for each program to discover its arguments.

 ## Shells